thcrock/SuikodenRM/README.md

 SuikodenRM
 ==========

-SuikodenRM is a game created by the SuikodenRM engine, under development by Orangee Games.
+This is a game created by the SuikodenRM engine.

+## Running

+I haven't quite figured out how to package this up yet, but you can run it with gradle.
+If you have a Java Runtime Environment (JRE) installed (I'm using Java 11), you should be able to clone this repository, navigate to the directory, and type 'gradle run'.

 ### How to create your own map